BolajiAyodeji/chat-with-siri/README.md

 > [!WARNING]
 >
-> **Both API keys are stored on your local computer and are not saved to any database or sent to any server/third-party service (they're stored in [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and you can [read the code](./app/components/storeApiKeys.tsx) yourself)**.
+> **Both API keys are stored on your local computer and are not saved to any database or sent to any server/third-party service (they're stored in [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and you can [read the code](./app/components/storeApiKeys.tsx) yourself)**.
 The keys are only used to make API requests on your behalf each time you want to use the app.
 This is safe and secure for anyone to use **if you guarantee that no one else has access to your computer or browser**.
-I used `sessionStorage` and not `localStorage` so that the keys are cleared when you close the browser tab or window.
-This is a good way to ensure that your keys are not stored for a long time and are not accessible to anyone else.
-You can always enter the keys again when next you want to use the app :).
+You can use the "Delete" button in the form to remove the API keys from your local storage at any time.

 Enjoy chatting with Siri!